Hans Globke: Career in the Adenauer government

+Secretary of state

 Globke served as Secretary of State ("Staatssekretär") of the Chancellery from 1953 to 1963.
 As such he was one of the closest aides to Chancellor Adenauer, with significant influence over government policy.
 He advised Adenauer on political decisions during joint walks in the garden of the Chancellor's office, such as the reparations agreement with Israel.
 His areas of responsibility and his closeness to the Chancellor arguably made him one of the most powerful members of the government; he was responsible for running the Chancellery, recommending the people who were appointed to roles in the government, coordinating the government's work, for the establishment and oversight of the West German intelligence service and for all matters of national security.
 He was the German government's main liaison with NATO and other western intelligence services, especially the CIA.
 He also maintained contact with the party apparatus and became "a kind of hidden secretary general" to the Christian Democratic Union (CDU), and contact with the Chancellor usually had to go through him.
 As Adenauer and everyone else knew of his previous career, the Chancellor could be assured of his absolute loyalty.

 Globke's key position as chief of staff to Adenauer, responsible for matters of national security, made both the West German government and CIA officials wary of exposing his past, despite their full knowledge of it.
 This led, for instance, to the withholding of Adolf Eichmann's alias from the Israeli government and Nazi hunters in the late 1950s, and CIA pressure in 1960 on Life magazine to delete references to Globke from its recently obtained Eichmann memoirs.

 According to CIA documents, in the 1961 election campaign against Willy Brandt (who was later elected Chancellor in 1969), Globke offered Brandt a brazen deal not to make allegations of treason against him resulting from his time in exile, a campaign topic, provided that the SPD would not use Globke's Nazi past as an election topic.
 Globke threatened Brandt with a new campaign against him, initiated by the communists.
 However, Globke believed that it was in the national interest to stop the campaigns and the continual aspersions about the past would stop the population finding peace.
 Brandt decided not make Globke's Nazi past a campaign issue.

 Globke left office together with the Adenauer administration in 1963, and was awarded the Grand Cross of the Order of Merit of the Federal Republic of Germany by President Heinrich Lübke.
 He remained active as an adviser for Adenauer and the CDU during the 1960s.